lfit/releng-docs/docs/gerrit.rst

       pip install git-review

 #.
 Flatten all changes to a single git commit.
 Once the change is ready
-   for review, commit it locally with the '-s' argument:
+   for review, commit it locally with the '-s' argument to sign the the commit message with your name and email.
+This is to indicate that you agree to the :ref:`dco`.

    .. code-block:: bash